madrailers/rumble_stack_script/README.md

 Rumble StackScript
 ==================

 A Linode StackScript designed for Rails Rumble usage.
-It's sometimes opinionated, sometimes lenient.

 **NOTE:** This is seriously alpha right now.
 It is on GitHub solely so that others may hack on it and improve it.
-Don't use it for anything important yet.
+Do not use it for anything important yet.

 Opinions
 ========